 GGJ Game delivery

 All games should be uploaded to the GGJ server.
 This needs to happen on Sunday before 3 pm.
 One of the core ideas of GGJ is sharing, so not only the executable has to be uploaded, also the source code, assets, makefiles, and mostly everything else needed to compile your game.
-The exact procedure will be disseminated here, but it will happen more or less as described here.
+The exact procedure is described here.

 GGJ Theme and Diversifiers

 GGJ has a theme, that everyone shares and is the kernel for teams to start brainstorming.
 The theme will be revealed on Friday.
 Remember, the theme is a surprise, please don’t tweet or share the theme on social networks.
 It needs to be a secret to sites that start later than yours!
 Hawaii will be the last site to announce the theme and so after 10 PM you can start talking about the theme using social media.